Agusioma/t-bank-laravel/README.md

 All the routes are stored in the **web.php** file.

 > This was purely the backend.
 No **view** file was created.
-The UI is rendered using the android app(To be released soon).
+The UI is rendered using the android app.

 > Also note this is the first version, so more features will be added later.
 You can openly contribute to this, customise it for your use etc.